What is Dilaudid?

 Signs and Symptoms of Dilaudid Addiction

-There are several signs and symptoms to help identify a Dilaudid addiction.
+There are several signs and symptoms to help identify an addiction.
 Do you believe that a loved one is stuck within the cycle of a Dilaudid abuse?
 Are you worried that your usage of Dilaudid has gone beyond legitimate use to illicit abuse?
-Review the following signs and symptoms to learn what is commonly revealed in a Dilaudid addict:
+Review the following signs and symptoms to learn what is commonly revealed in an addict:

 - Physical Side Effects – These include shortness of breath, water retention, abdominal pain, chest discomfort, muscle spasms, weight loss, back pain, itching, vomiting, indigestion or heartburn, insomnia, constipation, nausea, and joint pain.

-- Obsession with Dilaudid – Men and women who are struggling with an addiction to Dilaudid will act impulsively to obtain the drug at any means or cost.
+- Obsession with Dilaudid – Men and women who are struggling with an addiction will act impulsively to obtain the drug at any means or cost.

-- Attaining more Dilaudid – Individuals addicted to Dilaudid will try to acquire the drug however they can manage, including theft or fraudulently obtaining Dilaudid.
+- Attaining more Dilaudid – Individuals addicted will try to acquire the drug however they can manage, including theft or fraudulently obtaining Dilaudid.

 Because of the nature of Dilaudid and its opiate base, it can cause a physical dependence quickly; both in short and long term use.
 When a man or woman has become accustomed to taking Dilaudid regularly, any decrease in the dose normally taken can result in withdrawal effects.
 Withdrawal symptoms can range among Dilaudid addicts, depending on how long Dilaudid has been abused and the dosage typically consumed.
 Withdrawal symptoms can peak in as minimal as 9 hours after the last dosage taken and can include the following: